nordeim/Claude-MCP-Server/Custom MCP/docs/prompt_to_review.md

+awesome job! please think deeper and think harder to explore thoroughly and carefully how to re-imagine a Docker configuration files `docker-compose.yml` and `Dockerfile` that use the official `python:3.12-slim-trixie` docker image.
+Then meticulously create an execution plan with integrated checklist, review and validate the plan before proceeding cautiously to create the docker configuration files. thank you, my very best AI coding expert and helpful assistant!

+---
 Awesome job with the meticulous planning and updating of the tool files!
 Now, please help create a `README.md` for a repo called at `https://github.com/nordeim/Security-MCP-Server`.

 Please make the `README.md` for the GitHub repo equally awesome, informative, and helpful.
 That means: